Popolare Di Vicenza, Veneto And Bailouts: The Ghost Of Lehman Brothers Hangs Over Europe

 BPVI and VB were among a plethora of Italian Popular Banks (“Popolari”) that were forced by government decree to convert into joint stock companies in 2015.
 Popular banks, by no means a phenomenon restricted to Italy, boast a unique governance structure characterized by equal voting rights to all members, limits to ownership, and a relatively lax capital requirement where they have to allocate only 10% of their profits to reserves.
 According to the IMF, popular banks constituted 14% of assets in the Italian banking system in 2014.

 The inherent inability to influence management has deterred long-term strategic investors from investing in popular banks.
-Moreover their legal status has created a natural local bias making them a major source of funding for Small to Medium Enterprises (SMEs).
+Moreover, their legal status has created a natural local bias making them a major source of funding for Small to Medium Enterprises (SMEs).
 Veneto is home to thousands of manufacturing SMEs that largely rely on local popular banks for funding and exports for growth.

 The onset of the European sovereign debt crisis and lacklustre growth has wreaked havoc on the region with almost 20,000 businesses declaring bankruptcy between 2010 and 2015.
 Naturally, the ensuing soured loans and the woefully insufficient reserves set aside to deal with them have created a perfect storm at BPVI and VB.

 On the funding side, the lack of access to international capital markets made popular banks reliant on internal capital generation and their retail base to raise capital.
 One does not have to search far to find several examples of the inherent risks of overselling popular bank shares to local retail investors and entrepreneurs.
 By way of example, VB’s shareholders went from just over 50,000 in 2010 to just over 87,000 in 2015.

 Notably, 94% of these shareholders were bank customers, 90% of which were retail investors.
 Retail clients who invested in VB shares in 2014 when prices were at a high of just over €40/share would have seen their shares shed almost 82% to €7.3/share at the time of the bank’s conversion to a joint stock company at the end of 2015.
 Had these investors held their shares through to the capital increase in 2016 (see below), their shares would have been worth €0.1/share.

 Figure 1: Veneto Banca shareholders and share price 1997-2015